-Changes at Puberty:
+Changes at Puberty

 Formula for calculating full height(cm) = Present height(cm)/ % of full height at this age X 100

 - In boys, the shoulders broaden and muscles of the body grow more prominently than in girls.

-Adam’s apple: The increase in the size of voice box in boys is seen as a prominent protrusion in the neck.
+The increase in the size of voice box in boys is seen as a prominent protrusion in the neck.
 This protrusion is called Adam’s apple.

-- At puberty, male sex organs like testes and penis develop completely and begin to produce sperms.
+- At puberty, male sex organs like the testis and penis develop completely and begin to produce sperms.

-- Adolescents are more independent and self conscious than earlier.
+- Adolescents are more independent and self-conscious than earlier.
 They tend to think more.
-Feeling of insecure when while trying to adjust to the changes in mind and body is prominent.
+Feeling insecure when while trying to adjust to the changes in mind and body is prominent.